-9.27 An Unqualified Teacher employed within this school must be paid a salary as detailed within the Unqualified Teachers Range as shown in Table 1.

-9.28 Upon obtaining qualified teacher status under regulations made under section 132 of the Act an unqualified teacher will be transferred to a salary within Qualified Teachers Range as detailed in Table 1.
+- 9.27 An Unqualified Teacher employed within this school must be paid a salary as detailed within the Unqualified Teachers Range as shown in Table 1. - 9.28 Upon obtaining qualified teacher status under regulations made under section 132 of the Act an unqualified teacher will be transferred to a salary within Qualified Teachers Range as detailed in Table 1.
 The Governing Body will be responsible for determining the salary of all qualified teachers as per 9.3 of this policy.

-Leadership Pay Ranges (Head Teacher, Deputy Head Teacher and Assistant Head Teacher)
+Leadership Pay Ranges (Head of School, Deputy Head of School and Assistant Head of School)